-Top Ten Evidence-Based Ways to Promote Heart Health
+Top Ten Evidence-base Foods That Promote Heart Health

 TIP: When making seafood choices, stick to those that are rich in Omega-3s and lower in mercury.
-Some great examples include salmon, shrimp, pollock, tilapia, cod and light canned tuna.
-Don’t be afraid to get creative with your seafood by trying tossing it into tacos, salads and rice bowls.
+Some great examples include meals with shrimp, salmon, pollock, tilapia, cod, and light canned tuna.
+Don’t be afraid to get creative with your seafood by tossing it into tacos, salads, and rice bowls.

 The incorporation of plant-based fats is associated with reductions in heart disease risk and ultimate heart-related fatality.
 You don’t have to be a vegetarian to obtain these benefits!
-Just consider incorporating some plant-based foods alongside a general diet.
+Just consider incorporating some plant-based foods that promote heart health.

 Packing your meals full of high-fiber foods is a great strategy to promote reduced total cholesterol, with direct effects on the “bad cholesterol.”
 These improvements lead to a significantly reduced risks for all forms of cardiovascular disease and related health complications.
 In addition, a high-fiber diet will contribute to a reduced risk for diabetes and promote optimal digestive health.

 Dietary Fiber Is Beneficial for the Prevention of Cardiovascular Disease: An Umbrella Review of Meta-analyses - PMC